 To check the hydration level, pinch skin between the shoulder blades, lift up like making a tent and fast release.
 Immediately watch if the skin snaps back within 1 second.
 If it takes longer than 1 second, or stays in a tent shape, the pet is dehydrated.

 Common emergencies that require immediate attention can be any one or more of the following: trauma, poisoning, seizures, foreign object ingestion, restlessness or panting, severe pain or vocalizing, difficulty breathing, extreme lethargy, dizziness, weakness, collapsing, inability to stand, difficulty urinating, not eating or drinking in 24 hours, repeated vomiting or diarrhea, and any symptoms of bloat as described above.
-When in doubt, ask a vet.
+When in doubt, ask.

 take action: what to do